MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 To convert an existing bot to a skill bot takes just a few steps, as outlined in the next couple sections.
 For more in-depth information, see [about skills](../skills-conceptual.md).

 - Update the bot's configuration file to set the bot's app ID and password and to add an _allowed callers_ property.
 - Add claims validation.
 This will restrict access to the skill so that only users or your root bot can access the skill.
-See the [addtional information](#additional-information) section for more information about default and custom claims validation.
+See the [additional information](#additional-information) section for more information about default and custom claims validation.
 - Modify the bot's messages controller to handle `endOfConversation` activities from the root bot.
 - Modify the bot code to return an `endOfConversation` activity when the skill completes.
-- Add a manifest file that describes the expected inputs and outputs of the skill.
+- Optionally add a manifest file.
+  Since a skill consumer does not necessarily have access to the skill code, use a skill manifest to describe the activities the skill can receive and generate, its input and output parameters, and the skill's endpoints.
   The current manifest schema is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).

 ## Convert the echo bot